xieweiAlex/English_Learning/words/2025/words-Nov-25.md

 ## Verb Words

+**imply**, **entail**

+**exemplify**

 **slip**

 **obsolete**

 -------------------------

+**transmit**

+Notifications, emails, social media updates - a **tidal wave** of information before you've even had coffee.
+It's **no wonder** you feel drained, reactive, and behind.
+Taiwan's amazing economic achievements are yielding alarming **strains**.

+A frenzy of financial innovation has **ensnared** America Inc. What could go wrong?
+How markets could **topple** the global economy.

+> The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants.
+It is its natural **manure**

+> Seventeen years in, crypto is leaving its adolescence and entering adulthood.

+Phil is a tremendous young talent in the field of investment - and the most **prodigious** thinker I have ever encountered.
+The AI sector is currently **perpetrating** an Enron-scale accounting **distortion**, and it is doing so in plain sight with full regulatory approval because the assets are novel and the rules are ambiguous.
+And when the crisis finally arrived and he collected $100 million personally while his fund returned 489%, he shut everything down.
+The **vindication** was not worth the cost.
+The Deregistration **Gambit**.
+The positions became **spectacle**, and Burry became target.
+By deregistering Scion as an RIA and restructuring as a family office, Burry has escaped this **panopticon**. -
+The post **dripped with contempt** for institutions that cannot distinguish between exposure and cost, between **headline and substance**.

+> **Defamation** is the general term for a false statement that harms someone's reputation, while **libel** and **slander** are two distinct types of defamation.
+Libel is written or published defamation, such as in a newspaper or online post, and slander is **spoken defamation**.

+A **brash** newcomer disputed the **age-old rules** for **admission** to the club. -

 So you have to be a bit more **discerning** and a bit more **attentive**.
 You have the remotest **inkling** what that means?